 12. Fashion Show For Camels, Pushkar Camel Fair, Rajasthan

 The Pushkar Camel Fair is one of the truly unique customs in India where, for five days, camels are shaved, dressed up, paraded, entered into beauty contests and races, and finally traded.
 Several musicians, dancers, acrobats, magicians, and snake charmers also participate in the fair to entertain the crowds.
 This fair is held every year in November during the Kartik Purnima full moon, in the town of Pushkar, and brings together thousands of camels, cattle, and horses.
 This is one of the many traditions in India that is fun to watch.

-This mela (fair) is a unique showcase of livestock, farmers, traders and villagers who come from all over Rajasthan.
-It also attracts scores of tourists every year and features competitions such as Matka Race, prizes for the longest moustache, and bride and groom competitions.
+This mela (fair) is a unique showcase of livestock, farmers, traders, and villagers who come from all over Rajasthan.
+It also attracts scores of tourists every year and features competition such as Matka Race, prizes for the longest moustache, and bride and groom competitions.

 - Matka Race: Here, women have to carry matkas (earthen pots) filled with water and run for a short distance while trying to spill as less water as possible.

 - Longest Moustache: This is one of the most popular activities at the mela where the men showcase their moustache.

 - Bride and Groom: In this competition, brides and their grooms dress up in traditional wedding attire and walk the ramp.